 “Ranger, what’s going through that mind of yours?”
 Nick asked, warily.

-“The FCV,” I answered, “What if the Society thought the FCV had taken out their listening post?”
+“The FCV,” I answered, “What if the Society thought the FCV was responsible for taking out their listening post?”
 Nick gave me that level look that told me he thought I was going off the deep end – again.

 “Our job is to take out that post and and everyone working in it,” Nick reminded me.